Welcome to today's edition of the Rush 24-7 podcast.

 No, I have not forgotten.

-I'm going to explain in great detail we come back why it now may be time to legalize counterfeiting.
+I'm going to explain in great detail when we come back why it now may be time to legalize counterfeiting.

-We may as well legalize counterfeiting.
+Legalizing everything else, we may as well legalize counterfeiting.